Effectiveness and detection of denial of service attacks in Tor: The Denial of Service Attack

-In order to have a parameter for compromised guard-exit bandwidth that corresponds to $g$ and $e$, set $z = Z'/Z$, so that $\zeta' = z\zeta$.
-Then taking into account the fact that $\gamma_0$, $\gamma_0'$, $\eta_0$, $\eta_0'$, and $\zeta'$ are defined in terms of the other parameters, a full specification of the attacker for the purposes of our model consists of: \begin{enumerate} \item $g$, $e$, and $z$, the guard-, exit-, and guard-exit bandwidth contributed by compromised nodes; \item $\gamma$, $\eta$, and $\zeta$, the ratios of guard-, exit-, and guard-exit bandwidth to total bandwidth of the network; \item $\killprob$ and $\permitprob$, the kill- and permit- probabilities of the attacker. \end{enumerate} This completes our description of the attacker.
+Taking into account the fact that the bandwidth weighting factors are defined in terms of the other parameters, a full specification of the attacker for the purposes of our model consists of: \begin{enumerate} \item $g$, $e$, and $z$, the guard-, exit-, and guard-exit bandwidth contributed by compromised nodes; \item $\gamma$, $\eta$, and $\zeta$, the ratios of guard-, exit-, and guard-exit bandwidth to total bandwidth of the network; \item $\killprob$ and $\permitprob$, the kill- and permit- probabilities of the attacker. \end{enumerate} This completes our description of the attacker.